 To benefit the most from your membership, you have to shop in-warehouse, which is certainly nowhere near as convenient as ordering your groceries online for pickup or delivery through PC Express or household products online from Amazon.

 Bulk amounts require storage space

 How about dried apricots?
 Here’s 2 kg.

 Costco is known for its larger package sizes, with everything seemingly coming by the 3, 10, 100, kilogram, or litre.
 This saves you money, but where will it all go once you get home?
 Extra pantry, freezer or other storage space is vital to taking full advantage of your membership.

 Costco Membership Promo Code

-If you are a new member or haven’t had a membership for more than 18 months, you can sign up using the promo code COSTCO20 for Gold Star or COSTCO40 for Executive before September 25, 2022 and receive a online voucher code for $20 or $40 off a Costco.ca purchase of more than $100.
+For example, you can sign up using the promo code COSTCO20 for Gold Star or COSTCO40 for Executive before September 25, 2022 and receive a online voucher code for $20 or $40 off a Costco.ca purchase of more than $100.

 How to sign up for a new Costco membership?

 You can sign up for a membership online on Costco.ca.
 You will receive your card in the mail in a few days.